 If you want to fish the Appalachian mountains for native brook trout and want to do it up, stay at the Grand Bohemian.
 You are a short drive to world class trout waters but your significant other will be spoiled beyond their imagination if they don't want to fish.
 You may be the only person walking around in waders ordering a glass of bourbon, but for $250 a night, you should be able to wear whatever you want while sipping fresh made moonshine.

-Staying in Provo is a fly fisherman’s haven.
+Staying in Provo is a fly fisherman's haven.
 An abundance of rivers are all in near proximity, but none closer than the Provo river.
 Staying anywhere in Provo is nice, but staying at the Hines Mansion might be the best.
-You are going to drop some coin here, but fishing the provo and a few other rivers in the area is a nice trade off if the opportunity can allow.
+You are going to drop some coin here, but fishing the provo and a few other rivers in the area is a nice trade off.
 Coming in at $165 a night, there are more expensive places in the area, but none are going to be better.

 If you dream of catching 20-pound browns and 30-inch rainbows, then you need to head to the White river outside of Cotter, Arkansas.
-Finding some quality places to stay may be a challenge, but when you get there, check into the White River Inn, a luxury bed and breakfast that caters specifically to fly fishermen.
-Registering in at $275.00 to $375.00 nightly, there are cheaper options, but nothing that will give you this experience.
+Check into the lavish White River Inn, a luxury bed and breakfast that caters specifically to fly fishermen.
+Rates include lodging, fishing guides, first-class meals, and beverages.
+Packages start at $1,450.